Welcome to Fruits from Dominican Republic.

 Although San Pedro is the city that is most closely associated with guavaberry, most of the crop is actually grown in El Seybo and harvested in November.
 Guavaberry drinks are usually available by December and are an integral part of Petromacorisanos’ Christmas celebration.

 The fruit is a great source of vitamin C, ash, crude fiber, tannins and phytic acid.
-While phytic acid is considered an anti-nutrient, studies have revealed that extracts of Guava fruit can be beneficial for the prevention of certain infectious diseases and cancers.
-The leaves have a therapeutic effect on gastrointestinal distress, and the pureed fruit is used to treat skin injuries.
+While people consider phytic acid an anti-nutrient, studies have shown that extracts from Guava fruit can help prevent certain infectious diseases and cancers.
+The leaves provide a therapeutic effect on gastrointestinal distress, and people use the pureed fruit to treat skin injuries.

 Guava fruit can be consumed fresh, dried, or made into a jam.
 It can be added to salads, cooked down to make syrups and preserves, juiced to make agua fresca.
 Furthmore, it is also used to make sweets, popsicles and other flavoured drinks.
 To maintain freshness, store the fruit in a cool, dry place and use it within a week of harvesting.